Geometry of Reason: Spectral Signatures of Valid Mathematical Reasoning: Introduction

 \section{Introduction}

-The remarkable performance of large language models (LLMs) on mathematical reasoning tasks~\citep{lewkowycz2022minerva,trinh2024alphageometry,xin2025deepseek} has intensified interest in understanding and verifying the computational mechanisms underlying their outputs.
-When a model generates a mathematical proof, practitioners face a fundamental epistemological challenge: determining whether the output reflects genuine logical reasoning or sophisticated pattern matching that produces plausible-looking but potentially flawed arguments.
-This challenge is particularly acute in high-stakes applications such as automated theorem proving~\citep{han2022proof,yang2024leandojo,lample2025tree}, mathematical education~\citep{welleck2022naturalprover}, and scientific discovery~\citep{romera2024mathematical}, where undetected reasoning errors can propagate with significant consequences.
+The remarkable performance of large language models (LLMs) on mathematical reasoning tasks~\citep{lewkowycz2022minerva,trinh2024alphageometry,chervonyi2025alphageometry2,azerbayev2023llemma} has intensified interest in understanding and verifying the computational mechanisms underlying their outputs.
+When a model generates a mathematical proof, practitioners face a fundamental, epistemological, challenge: determining whether the output reflects genuine logical reasoning or sophisticated pattern matching that produces plausible-looking but potentially flawed arguments.
+Recent evaluations reinforce this concern: even frontier models achieve below 25\% on olympiad-level proofs~\citep{petrov2025proof}, suggesting a ``reasoning illusion'' where success may stem from pattern matching rather than genuine insight~\citep{kuang2025atomic}.
+This challenge is particularly acute in high-stakes applications such as automated theorem proving~\citep{polu2020generative,yang2024leandojo,ospanov2025apollo}, mathematical education~\citep{welleck2022naturalprover}, and scientific discovery~\citep{romera2024mathematical}, where undetected reasoning errors can propagate with significant consequences.

-Current approaches to reasoning verification fall into two broad categories, each with substantial limitations. \textbf{Output-based verification} relies on formal proof assistants such as Lean~\citep{demoura2021lean4}, Coq~\citep{bertot2013coq}, or Isabelle~\citep{paulson1994isabelle} to check whether generated proofs compile successfully.
+Current approaches to reasoning verification fall into two broad categories, each with substantial limitations.
+Output-based verification relies on formal proof assistants such as Lean~\citep{demoura2021lean4}, Coq~\citep{bertot2013coq}, or Isabelle~\citep{paulson1994isabelle} to check whether generated proofs compile successfully.
 While sound, this approach conflates logical validity with syntactic acceptability: proofs may be rejected due to timeout constraints, missing library imports, version incompatibilities, or formatting issues rather than genuine logical errors.
 Conversely, proofs with subtle semantic errors may pass compilation if they exploit gaps in type checking or axiom systems.
+Learned verification trains classifiers on model internals~\citep{azaria2023internal,burns2023discovering,marks2024geometry} or output features~\citep{lightman2023lets,cobbe2021training} to predict correctness.
+Recent work demonstrates that internal representations contain rich signals for hallucination detection~\citep{chen2024inside,zhang2025prompt, healy2026internalrepresentationsindicatorshallucinations}, yet these methods require substantial labeled data, may not generalize across model architectures, and risk learning spurious correlations rather than fundamental properties of valid reasoning.